Detail einer Collage - Vögel aus Pflanzenresten picken Futter aus einer Puppenhand

 [UN]Apparent worlds

 At second glance, the small becomes big.
-In my collages, countless parts interlock – fragile, bizarre, alive.
+In my collages, countless parts interlock – fragile, bizarre, from sugary sweet to morbid.

 I work with what is often overlooked: Found objects, fragments, everyday remnants.
 This results in stories about change, values and perception.
 Not loud – but clear.